mjordan/islandora_workbench_docs/docs/fields.md

 ```

 During "create" and "update" tasks, `--check` will tell you if the View REST Export display path is accesible.

-!!! warning
-    Regardless of whether you use term IDs or term names in your CSV, Workbench will not validate values in "Views: Filter by an entity reference View" taxonomy reference fields.
-Term IDs or term names that are not in the referenced View will result in the node not being created or updated (Drupal will return a 422 response).
-Also note that fields that use the "Views: Filter by an entity reference View" configuration are read-only; their linked vocabularies cannot be updated during node creation or updating like vocabularies that are linked to a field directly can.

 #### Typed Relation fields